 - To access federal student loans, complete the Free Application for Federal Student Aid (FAFSA)

-- Experiment with the federal “loan repayment calculator” —you might find it helpful to put in some figures and see what monthly payments will look like after you graduate
+- Experiment with the federal “loan simulator” —you might find it helpful to put in some figures and see what monthly payments will look like after you graduate

 - Review the Federal Student Aid website for comprehensive details about federal loans, such as repayment options, loan repayment calculators, loan forgiveness, etc.